ShuraNix/Finance-tracker-app/README.md

   Defines what a transaction looks like (the schema) using Mongoose.

 - **routes/transactionRoutes.js**
-  Handles API requests for transactions (add/get).
+  Handles API requests for transactions (add/get/update/delete).

+- **routes/authRoutes.js**
+  Handles authentication (signup/login) with strong password policy and rate limiting.

 - **index.js**
   Main server file.
 Connects to MongoDB, sets up Express, loads routes, and starts the server.

 - **.env**
-  Stores your database connection string and environment variables.
+  Stores your database connection string and environment variables (see below).

 **How it works:**